 The Center for Human Rights

 The Center for Human Rights is a premier research and educational facility for the promotion and protection of international human rights and religious freedom.
 The Center provides research and educational facilities, classroom instruction in human rights, and opportunities for students to participate in international human rights conferences and educational seminars around the world.
 The Center has access to the Trinity Law School’s robust and growing collection of human rights books, periodicals, and international documents.

 A special benefit of study at Trinity Law School is the opportunity to participate in the International Human Rights Institute, the Programme Européen d’ Été Études des Droits d’ Homme in Strasbourg, France.

 The Institute was founded in 1969 to teach lawyers, judges, law professors, students and government officials the importance of international human rights.
 Students learn how countries address some of the world’s greatest human rights abuses such as religious persecution, racial discrimination, human trafficking, slavery, torture, and genocide.

 Each summer, this program gathers more than 400 students from 100 countries to teach and study international human rights.
 Program participants spend the month of July studying current human rights issues.
-Law students may earn 4 to 6 units of credit upon completion.
+Students may earn 4 to 6 units of credit upon completion.
 Students may attend the program a second time at the discretion of the Director; however, priority is given to first-time attendees.

-Trinity law students also have the opportunity to participate in other clinical programs, internships, clerkships, and fellowships.
+Trinity law students have the opportunity to participate in other clinical programs, internships, clerkships, and fellowships.
 During their legal education, our students have worked for judges, lawyers, government agencies, legislators, Christian legal organizations, corporations and nonprofits.
 Trinity encourages this type of experience and works with students to help them find opportunities that best serve their interests.